 To sustain the business requires maintaining the well-being of the employees.
 Employees don’t experience stress in isolation.
 Employers and managers have an impact on these experiences, either positive or negative.

-Stress management training for employees is like preventative maintenance.
+We can now understand stress management training for employees is like preventative maintenance.
 These pieces of training aim to identify the signs of work stress and provide the employees with various tools to navigate their challenges.
 It’s about being proactive.
 It’s about taking precautions and caring for your employee’s well-being before the stressful job conditions impact their performance and personal life.

 If you're curious about the benefit of mindfulness in the workplace, please check our article on the matter for amore comprehensive corporate view.